 Yes; however, email delivery may be delayed as a result of the proxy.
 Email sent through a proxy may end up in your spam folder.
 Refer to the ACM User Guide for troubleshooting suggestions.

-Q: Can ACM validate my identity using the technical contact for my AWS account?
+Q: Can ACM validate my identity using the technical contact for my Amazon Web Services account?

 No. Procedures and policies for validating the domain owner’s identity are very strict, and determined by the CA/Browser Forum which sets policy standards for publicly trusted certificate authorities.
 To learn more, please refer to the latest Amazon Trust Services Certification Practices Statement in the Amazon Trust Services Repository.